 IMPORTANT INFORMATION: This talk will be presented online using Zoom.
-Registration is required.
-Log in information for Zoom will be emailed to those who have registered by 3:00 pm on Wednesday, October 7.
+Registration is required before 3:00 pm on Thursday, February 16, 2023.
+Log in information for Zoom will be emailed to those who have registered with their registration confirmation as well as by 3:00 pm on Thursday, February 16, 2023.

 About the talk:

 This talk will review a particular applied and academic trajectory that has involved a range of work including program evaluation and evaluation planning for federal and global agencies, qualitative and mixed-methods research (e.g., ethnographic, risk behavior research, action research, systems research) on context and risk behavior related to health issues such as HIV/AIDS, substance abuse, youth violence, diabetes, and COVID-19, community-based interventions on those and other health issues, and the development of communications/social change initiatives.
 Dr. Edberg’s trajectory has straddled the interplay between applied and academic research, and he discusses selected examples of both and some of the issues involved in working “in both worlds.”